jackal1-66/dpg-documentation/docs/software/doc/expert.md

 1. reset the local default branch to the upstream history,
 1. update a summary YAML (internal use) with everything that has been done in the previous steps,
 1. compile a markdown with everything that has ever been cherry-picked; each commit will be mapped to the tags it was first seen in and associated labels will also be added for completeness.

+**NOTE** that it will recognise the packages that have been pushed as well as those that have not been pushed to their upstream repos.
+The information of those packages that have not been pushed will not be taken into account when updating the documentation.